 Some platforms, such as iTunes, Apple Music, and Deezer require you to go through a digital distributor like iMusician to claim an artist profile, but several other online platforms such as Spotify and Beatport offer the possibility to claim it yourself.

-Once your release is finally online, a promo link player will help you gather links to all shops on a single page.
+Once your release is finally online, a promo link player or your Artist Hub will help you gather links to all shops on a single page.
 That way, you make sure your fans can always find your music, whatever platform they use.
 You can also embed the promo link player on your official website and newsletter, as well as share it on all your social media profiles.

 If you set up an iTunes Pre-order, you’ll receive your promo link player with an iTunes link when the pre-order starts.
 Then, once the official release day arrives, the promo link player will simply be updated with all shops so the URL will stay the same.
 That means there is no need to update links on your website, social networks, videos, and PR communications.